 Design

-The experiment used a mixed design.
-The experimental independent variable was viewing condition as a within subjects factor at three levels.
-Children watched 3 videos in conditions individually, in pairs or in groups of 6 or 8.
-A second independent variable viewing order children were divided into three streams A, B and C, tested in different orders over several sessions (see Table 1).
-The dependent variables were the number of laughs and smiles elicited by the video clip in each child in each viewing condition.
-An additional dependent variable was the child’s subjective funniness ratings.
+The experiment used a 3x3 mixed design.
+The experimental independent variable was group size as a within subjects factor, a second independent variable counterbalanced presentation order.
+Children were randomly assigned to threeview orders A, B and C, and watched three videos individually, in pairs, or in groups of 6 or 8 on separate occasions (see Table 1 and Appendix 2).
+The two main dependent variables were the number of laughs and smiles elicited by the video clip in each child in each viewing condition.
+An additional dependent variable was the children’s subjective funniness ratings.

-Table 1: Order of presentation.
-Sessions took place on separate days over several weeks.
+Table 1: .Viewings of the funny video took place in three experimental conditions (individual, pairs or groups) that took place in three separate session with viewing order counterbalanced as shown..